Highlights from EBDVF 2025: Advancing Cross-Data Space Interoperability and Value Creation

 Europe takes a big step toward a connected mobility data space

 To make this happen, the deployEMDS technical partners have been designing a comprehensive architecture and selecting the technologies that can support mobility data sharing across Europe’s diverse digital ecosystems.
-This architectural work is conceptually grounded in the Data Space Blueprint developed by the Data Spaces Support Centre (DSSC)
+The partners recently achieved a major milestone, namely defining the technical foundation for the deployEMDS project, with potential for reuse and replicability in other data space initiatives across Europe.
+This architectural work is conceptually grounded in the Data Space Blueprint developed by the Data Spaces Support Centre (DSSC).

-The proposed deployEMDS architecture is designed to achieve key goals for its implementation sites and stakeholders:
+The proposed deployEMDS architecture is designed to achieve key goals for the project’s nine implementation sites and diverse stakeholders:

 • Provide entry points into the deployEMDS data space, allowing local sites and their stakeholders to promote offers, negotiate digital contracts, and exchange data securely within the defined use cases.